John Cranford Adams

-John Cranford Adams (October 11, 1903 - November 24, 1986) was an American educator and academic administrator who served as the second president of the Hofstra University from 1944–1964.
+John Cranford Adams (October 11, 1903–November 24, 1986) was an American educator and academic administrator who served as the second president of Hofstra University from 1944 to 1964.

 Biography

-Adams was born October 11, 1903 to John Davis and Mary (Cranford) Adams.
-He attended Cornell University, where he was a member of the Quill and Dagger society and received a B.A. in 1926 and a Ph.D. in 1935.
-He also studied at King's College, Cambridge, England from 1926-28.
+Adams was born on October 11, 1903, to John Davis and Mary (Cranford) Adams.
+He attended Cornell University, where he was a member of the Quill and Dagger Society and received a B.A. in 1926 and a Ph.D. in 1935.
+He also studied at King's College, Cambridge, England, from 1926 to 1928.

-He was an instructor in English at Syracuse University from 1926 to 1928 and at Cornell from 1930-37.
-He taught at Cornell from 1937 to 1944, first as assistant professor and then associate professor.
-He was named the second President of Hofstra University in 1944.
-During his 20 years tenure at Hofstra, the school grew from a small liberal arts college of 367 students to a major university with an enrollment of 9,000.
+He was an instructor in English at Syracuse University from 1926 to 1928 and at Cornell from 1930 to 1937.
+He taught at Cornell from 1937 to 1944, first as an assistant professor and then as an associate professor.
+He was named the second president of Hofstra University in 1944.
+During his 20-year tenure at Hofstra, the school grew from a small liberal arts college of 367 students to a major university with an enrollment of 9,000 students.
 The campus theater John Cranford Adams Playhouse and the John Cranford Adams Chair in Literature are named in his honor.